 Named a Top 50 Teacher by Golf for Women magazine

 Two-time Big South Coach of the Year

 When head coach Michele Drinkard took over the Ole Miss program in the summer of 2007, she was charged with the task of rebuilding a program that had not seen much success since its last NCAA appearance in 2004.
 The Rebels had been a program with tournament titles and four previous NCAA Regional appearances.
 But the four seasons prior to Drinkard's arrival saw the team struggle to last place finishes in the SEC and no NCAA appearances.
 It didn't take her long to ignite a fire under the program.

-Last year, the Rebels boasted an individual winner, as Natalie Gleadall captured the Cougar Classic, and qualified for the NCAA East Regional.
+In the 2011-12 season, the Rebels boasted an individual winner, as Natalie Gleadall captured the Cougar Classic, and qualified for the NCAA East Regional.
 Four members of the team were named NGCA All-American Scholar-Athletes, and the Rebels tied with South Carolina for the most selections in the SEC.

 The Rise of the program continued in 2010, with the team's second straight NCAA appearance.
 The Rebels went into the final day of play at the regional with a chance to advance to the NCAA Finals for the first time ever.